osmocom/osmo-ggsn/README.md

 networks such as GPRS, EDGE, UMTS or HSPA.

-**OsmoGGSN** is part of the [Osmocom](https://osmocom.org/) Open Source Mobile Communications projects and the successor to OpenGGSN.
-OpenGGSN was developed until 2004 by Mondru AB.
+**OsmoGGSN** is part of the [Osmocom](https://osmocom.org/) Open Source Mobile Communications projects and the successor to OpenGGSN (which was developed until 2004 by Mondru AB).

 Homepage
 --------